• Skip to primary navigation

 Instructions

-• Scoop out a bit of pulp to make slightly bigger cavities to stuff.
+• Scoop out a bit of peach pulp to make slightly bigger cavities to stuff.

-• Add the egg yolk, honey, raspberries, lavender and the left-over peach pulp and mix well.
-Fill the peaches with the mixture and place in a buttered ovenproof dish.
+• Add the egg yolk, honey, raspberries, lavender and the left-over peach pulp and combine together.
+Fill the peaches with the mixture and place in a non-stick ovenproof dish (otherwise butter an ovenproof dish).

 Notes